robmasocco/AOS-TAG/README.md

 - Wake up all threads waiting on levels of an instance, interrupting their sleep like a signal would do.
 - Remove an instance from the system.

 On each of the aforementioned operations security checks are enforced to ensure that the calling thread is allowed to perform such call, and is providing coherent input arguments to the kernel code.
+Root user (EUID 0) has, by design, full control.

 For a thorough description of the underlying architecture and some notes about testing see [ideas.md](ideas.md).

 ## Dependencies

-This module depends on two other works, entirely included in this repository and developed by myself:
+This module depends on two other works, both included in this repository and developed by myself:

 - A kernel module to "hack" the system call table, i.e. to locate it in main memory and replace entries in it.
 It is called **_System Call Table Hacker - SCTH_**, was developed as one of the course homeworks and later improved after the public solution discussion.
 It is included in the *scth/* folder, gets compiled as a secondary module when building *aos-tag*, and must be inserted before it since this service depends on it to be correctly initialized.
 Proper module locking on it is also performed.
     It has been left as a secondary module and not integrated in the final project to experiment with module locking, Kbuild compilation and linking dependencies, and exported symbols.
 It exposes four functions to the kernel software allowing to locate the system call table, alter and restore its entries, thus providing a simple interface to install new system calls, which is exactly what AOS-TAG has to do in its initialization routine.
 Some module parameters can also be specified during insertion to manually provide some hints about the table position in main memory, like the number of effective entries and the indexes of those mapped to *sys_ni_syscall*, which the module will replace on demand.
 It's also been a nice playground to experiment with many low-level architectural concepts and topics touched upon during the course.